dabamos/dmpack/guide/guide.md

 respective function without prefix.

 The first argument of the Lua functions shall be a prototype observation or an empty table.
-The prototype may pre-set the target id or the receivers.
+The prototype may pre-set the target id or the receiver.

 | Leica GeoCOM API            | DMPACK GeoCOM API                                                                     |
 |-----------------------------|---------------------------------------------------------------------------------------|